Know the California Rules for Roadways

 21753—Yielding While Passing

 Motor Vehicle Code 21800 states that when entering an intersection, with all-direction stop signs, when entering the intersection at the same time, the driver on you should yield right of way to the driver on your right.
-When there is a broken traffic-control device, the driver should stop at the intersection and proceed, when it is safe to do so.
+When there is a broken traffic-control device, the driver should stop at the intersection and proceed when it is safe.

-Motor Vehicle Code 211801 states the driver making a left or U-turn, driver’s should always yield to the right-of-way to oncoming traffic, when there is not a green arrow that provides them right-of-way.
+Motor Vehicle Code 211801 states the driver making a left or U-turn, driver’s should always yield to the right-of-way to oncoming traffic when there is not a green arrow that provides them the right-of-way.

 Motor Vehicle Code 21802 states that approaching stop signs, the vehicle driver should slow their speed and come to a complete stop at intersections with stop signs.

 Motor Vehicle Code 21803 states the driver must yield a yield sign or indication of one.
 This will include merging onto roadways or in the event of a vehicle crossing in front of yours.